amitxv/PC-Tuning/docs/post-install.md

 ## Configure FSE & QoS for Games

-- Microsoft has claimed FSO/independent flip has improved in later Windows versions which has also been verified by members in the community with [Reflex Latency Analyzer](https://www.nvidia.com/en-gb/geforce/news/reflex-latency-analyzer-360hz-g-sync-monitors), however other users have claimed otherwise, my suggestion would be to test both & use whatever feels acceptable
+- Microsoft has claimed FSO/independent flip has improved in later Windows versions which has also been verified by members in the community with [Reflex Latency Analyzer](https://www.nvidia.com/en-gb/geforce/news/reflex-latency-analyzer-360hz-g-sync-monitors).
+However other users have claimed otherwise, my suggestion would be to test both & use whatever feels acceptable

 - Configuring a QoS Policy will allow Windows to prioritize packets of an application over other devices on your network & PC